Lesson Plan - Get It!

 Every day, you use energy to get things done.
 For example, you use energy to brush your teeth, clean your room, ride your bike, and dance to your favorite song.

 There are different forms of energy.
-They include sound energy, light energy, electrical energy, and thermal energy.
-These types of energy fall into two main categories:
+They include sound, light, electrical, and thermal energy.
+These types of power fall into two main categories.